-The Church of Sweden is an Evangelical Lutheran church with 6,4 million members (almost 70 per cent of the population).
+The Church of Sweden is an Evangelical Lutheran church with 6,1 million members.
 There are 3500 churches in Sweden, and 13 dioceses.

 Priests elect bishop